DavideWiest/instadata/README.md

 - configure variables such as SLEEP_TIME, LONG_SLEEP_TIME or USERMAX: We advise you not to change the variables too much as we had success with the base configuration
 - SLEEP_TIME should **not** be below 5 (seconds)

-# How this scraper works
-- *When properly configured*, the scraper will first connect to all given accounts through two of the best instagram api wrappers
-- After that, other initialization work, such as finding starting users will be completed
-- The Program will now start scraping: It will scrape, analyze, and save all data to the database directly.
-Afterwards it will sleep for how SLEEP_TIME seconds
-- With a chance of 1:1750, the program will enter a *long sleeping phase* to decrease odds of being ratelimited or blocked by Instagram's anti-scraping-measures.
-It will sleep in seconds for a random number between the range specified in LONG_SLEEP_TIME
-- It will also reconnect to the MongoDB database
-- Midnights (if specified in ANALYZE_PREVENTION[0]) the program will reconnect the accounts, sleep for ANALYZE_PREVENTION[1] seconds, and reconnect the accounts

 ## log system
 ##### The Scraper has two kinds of logs: the Stdout (logged to console via print) and the main logger that logs status and time to complete after a profile was scraped